controlecidadao/samantha_ia/README.md

 - **Code Integration**: Automatic extraction of code blocks from model's response, along with pre-installed [JupyterLab](https://jupyter.org/), enables users to execute generated code swiftly for immediate results.

-- **Data Analysis Tools**: A suite of data analysis tools like [Pandas](https://pandas.pydata.org/), [Numpy](https://numpy.org/), [Seaborn](https://seaborn.pydata.org/), [Vega-Altair](https://altair-viz.github.io/), [Plotly](https://plotly.com/python/), [Dash](https://plotly.com/examples/), [Sweetviz](https://pypi.org/project/sweetviz/), [D-Tale](https://github.com/man-group/dtale), [NetworkX](https://networkx.org/), [Pyvis](https://pyvis.readthedocs.io/en/latest/index.html), [DB Browser](https://sqlitebrowser.org/about/), [PyMuPDF](https://pypi.org/project/PyMuPDF/)  and [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) are available within JupyterLab for comprehensive analysis and visualization (for a complete list of Python available libraries, type `!pip list` in a JupyterLab cell).
+- **Data Analysis Tools**: A suite of data analysis tools like [Pandas](https://pandas.pydata.org/), [Numpy](https://numpy.org/), [Seaborn](https://seaborn.pydata.org/), [Vega-Altair](https://altair-viz.github.io/), [Plotly](https://plotly.com/python/), [Dash](https://plotly.com/examples/), [Sweetviz](https://pypi.org/project/sweetviz/), [D-Tale](https://github.com/man-group/dtale), [DataPrep](https://dataprep.ai/), [NetworkX](https://networkx.org/), [Pyvis](https://pyvis.readthedocs.io/en/latest/index.html), [DB Browser](https://sqlitebrowser.org/about/), [PyMuPDF](https://pypi.org/project/PyMuPDF/)  and [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) are available within JupyterLab for comprehensive analysis and visualization (for a complete list of Python available libraries, type `!pip list` in a JupyterLab cell).

 - **Performance Optimized**: To ensure smooth performance on CPUs, Samantha maintains a limited chat history to the previous response only.

 **Our Vision:**
-Samantha is more than just an AI interface; it's a movement towards a future where artificial intelligence is not a privilege but a tool for all.
+Samantha is more than just an AI interface; it's a [Open Science](https://www.unesco.org/en/open-science) movement towards a future where artificial intelligence is not a privilege but a tool for all.
 We envision a world where individuals can leverage AI to enhance their productivity, creativity, and decision-making without barriers.
 Join us in this journey to democratize AI and make it a force for good in our daily lives.

 **Use Responsibly:**
-As we embrace the power of these models, let's remember that the generated text reflects the content, biases, and errors present in their training datasets.
+As we embrace the power of these models, let's remember that the generated text reflects the content, biases, errors and improprieties present in their training datasets.
 We encourage responsible use of Samantha for insights only, always keeping ethical considerations at the forefront of our interactions with AI algorithms, which are just a mathematical model that generates coherent texts from the sequencing of words (tokens) based on the probability extracted from the training texts.

 Users should be aware that the responses generated by AI are derived from the training of its large language models on a vast corpus of text data.
 The exact sources or processes used by the AI to generate its outputs cannot be precisely cited or identified.
 The content produced by the AI is not a direct quotation or compilation from specific sources.
 Instead, it reflects the patterns, statistical relationships, and knowledge that the AI's neural networks have learned and encoded during the training process on the broad data corpus.
 The responses are generated based on this learned knowledge representation, rather than being retrieved verbatim from any particular source material.
 While the AI's training data may have included authoritative sources, its outputs are its own synthesized expressions of the learned associations and concepts.

 **Objective:**
-The primary objective with Samantha is to inspire and empower others to create similar systems and to educate users on the utilization of AI.
+The primary objective with Samantha is to inspire others to create similar systems and to educate users on the utilization of AI.
 Our goal is to foster a community of developers and enthusiasts who can take the knowledge and tools used in Samantha to further innovate and contribute to the field of open source AI.
 By doing so, we aim to cultivate a culture of collaboration and sharing, ensuring that the benefits of AI are accessible to all, regardless of their technical background or financial resources.
 We believe that by enabling more people to build and understand AI applications, we can collectively drive progress and address societal challenges with informed and diverse perspectives.
 Let's work together to shape a future where AI is a positive transformative force for humanity.

 🙏 **Special Thanks** to Georgi Gerganov and the whole team working on [llama.cpp](https://github.com/ggerganov/llama.cpp) for making all of this possible.